SFCP Adult Psychoanalytic Training Program

 1. By the second half of the first year of psychoanalytic training, will you be working in a setting in which you are able to have a psychoanalytic couch and to meet with a patient three to five times per week?

-2. Within the coming years, can you envision participating in supervision for each case you are treating in psychoanalysis?
+2. Within the coming years, can you envision participating in analytic consultation for each case you are treating in psychoanalysis?

 Can you commit the time required for psychoanalytic training?